purohitharshit/Contacts-App-ReactJs/README.md

 # Contacts App

-Welcome to Contacts-App, a web application designed to help you manage your contacts effortlessly.
-With Contacts-App, you can create, update, save, and delete contact information quickly and efficiently.
+Welcome to the Contacts App, a web application built using ReactJs and Firebase to help you manage your contacts efficiently.
+With Contacts-App, you can create, update, save, and delete contact information quickly and effortlessly.